How Google’s newest ai integration fixes enterprise security

 However, we must address the reality of "private previews" and unit economics.
 A private preview means the API schema might shift, and quotas are likely tightly constrained.
 You do not build core, user-facing production loops on a private preview; you use it to prototype your next major version while the provider stabilizes the endpoints.

 More importantly, managed enterprise AI services carry a heavy premium.
 While you avoid the operational nightmare of provisioning your own hardware cluster, you are paying a significant markup for Google's wrapper, routing, and SLAs.
-If you blindly route every trivial user interaction through a powerhouse reasoning model like Mythos, your compute costs will obliterate your gross margins faster than a memory leak.

 The smart architectural play here is implementing an intelligent LLM routing gateway.
 Use cheaper, faster models or even optimized, self-hosted open-source models for basic text classification, entity extraction, or simple formatting.